justmiles/slack-webcam/README.md

 If you have more than one camera on your machine, you can reference the device's index using the `-device` flag.
 This defaults to `0`.

+Currently, this uploads one image and exits.
+It's up to you to determine how often it runs.